What is smallpox?

 There haven’t been any confirmed cases of smallpox since it was wiped out.
 Before that, smallpox was a life-threatening disease.
 Millions of people got smallpox every year.
 Up to 30% of people died of their illness.
 Death was due to systemic shock (body-wide infection) and toximemia (toxins in the blood).
 Smallpox is a very contagious disease, with secondary attacks affecting up to 80% of household contacts.
 Often, people who survived the disease had long-term problems, such as blindness and severe scarring.

 Researchers believe that the disease first appeared in the third century.
 For thousands of years, smallpox spread throughout the world.
 In the 1960s, the WHO led a worldwide effort to eliminate smallpox.

 Could smallpox come back?

-Since smallpox no longer occurs naturally, public health officials are only concerned about it spreading as a result of biological warfare.
-There hasn’t been any immediate threat of terrorists using smallpox as a weapon.
-But scientists are prepared to respond if someone weaponized smallpox.
+As smallpox no longer occurs naturally, public health officials are only concerned about it spreading as a result of biological warfare.
+There haven’t been any immediate threats of terrorists using smallpox as a weapon, but scientists are prepared to respond if someone weaponizes smallpox.
 The CDC has created enough smallpox vaccine to protect everyone in the United States if the virus does resurface.